ja-guzzle/docs/docs/how_to_guides/ingest_data/Derivation Strategy.md

 ## Inherit source data type and do not apply validation

 * If the schema derivation strategy is **Inherit source data type and do not apply validation** then, columns and data types will be inherited from the source files/table, but the validation of data types will not be performed automatically.
 This will be based on the validation and transformation section.
-* If the user does not specify the column name in the transformation and validation section then validation for that column will not be performed and if the user specifies the source's column name in the transformation and validation section then the validation will be performed based on validate data type flag.
+* If the user does not specify the column name in the transformation and validation section then validation for that column will not be performed and if the user specifies the source's column name in the transformation and validation section then the validation will be performed based on validate data type checkbox.
-* Additionally, an effective schema will be created using source columns and data types and columns and data types specified in the **validation and transformation** section of the ingestion job.
-And this effective schema will be used to create a table if an auto-create table flag is true in the target section and in the reject section.
+* Additionally, an effective schema will be created using
+    1. Source columns and their respective data types.
+    2. Columns and data types are specified in the **validation and transformation** section of the ingestion job.
+* And this effective schema will be used to create a table if an auto-create table checkbox is checked in the target section and in the reject section.

 ### Example

 * In source, a datastore is a file and format is delimited, and the file pattern includes two files that are file1.csv and file2.csv.
-And infer schema flag is true.
-In target, the datastore is the delta table and the auto-create table flag is true and the name of the table is **demo_schema_derivation**.
+And infer schema checkbox is checked in the source section.
+In target, the datastore is the delta table and the auto-create table checkbox is checked and the name of the table is **demo_schema_derivation**.

 * The source data are like this
 ```